Pioreactor/co2-reading-plugin/README.md

 This is a simple Pioreactor plugin that returns CO2 readings (or all readings) at a set duration from stemma QT connected Adafruit SCD sensors.

 Install with `pio install-plugin co2-reading-plugin` from the command line, or in the Pioreactor UI.

+> Important: after installation, this requires a reboot of your leader Pioreactor